 God Wants us to Have Holidays (Holy Days)

 God created us with a desire to have celebrations.
-He gave us instructions for observing seven holidays listed in Lev 23.
+He gave us instructions for observing seven holidays listed in Leviticus 23.
 The holidays contain more divine information of spiritual and prophetic value than any subject of scripture.
 Why aren’t we taught these marvelous lessons in church?
 The answer is found during the first through the fourth centuries.

 Read What Happened to the Holidays for more information.
 I give you the link with a warning.
-Once you learn about God’s Holidays (they are God’s holidays not Jewish holidays) you will face controversies.
+Once you learn about God’s holidays (they are God’s holidays, not Jewish holidays) you will face controversies.

 How does God feel about us ignoring the holidays He gave us and replacing them with other days?
 I’ll answer in a parable and let you decide.

-Once upon a time there was a little boy who loved his Father very much.
-His Father asked the boy to prepare and serve a special dinner on a particular day.
-The Father wrote out all the specific instructions clearly and departed for awhile expecting these instructions to be executed.
+Once upon a time there was a little boy who loved his father very much.
+His father asked the boy to prepare and serve a special dinner on a particular day.
+The father wrote out all the specific instructions clearly and departed for awhile expecting these instructions to be executed.

-While the Father was gone the boy shared the instructions with a family friend.
+While the father was gone the boy shared the instructions with a family friend.
 The family friend said, “I have a better idea.
-We had a party that was much more fun, let me tell you about it.”
-We tell mythical stories, dress up in furry costumes and make beautiful decorations and have tasty treats.
+We had a party that was much more fun, let me tell you about it.
+We tell mythical stories, dress up in furry costumes and make beautiful decorations and have tasty treats.”